egemen-c/Js-Mini-Projects/README.md

 # Js-Mini-Projects
-Collection of small projects to improve my javascript skill
+Collection of small projects to improve my javascript skill(!)